' Do Bankruptcies Show Up on Background Checks? - Law Offices of Robert M. Geller, P.A.

 Public Records

 Bankruptcy filings are also public documents.
 This means that anyone can access them if they know where to look.
-While most employers won’t go out of their way to search public records to uncover any potential bankruptcies you may have failed in the past, it’s still worth being aware of this fact as it could become an issue in certain cases.
+Most employers won’t go out of their way to search public records to uncover any potential bankruptcies you may have failed in the past.
+However, it’s still worth being aware of this fact as it could become an issue in certain cases.

-Knowing this can help you prepare yourself for any potential questions you may receive during the interview process about your bankruptcy filing(s) and help give you peace of mind when applying for jobs post-bankruptcy filing.
+Knowing this can help you prepare yourself for any potential questions you may receive during the interview process about your bankruptcy filing(s).
+It will help give you peace of mind when applying for jobs post-bankruptcy filing.

 Yes, bankruptcies typically show up on background checks.
-However, the length of time that a bankruptcy can remain visible on a background check varies depending on the type of bankruptcy and the agency performing the check.
+However, the length of time that a bankruptcy can remain visible on a background check varies.
+It depends on the type of bankruptcy and the agency performing the check.
 For example, Chapter 7 bankruptcies usually stay on a credit report for 10 years while Chapter 13 bankruptcies may only remain for 7 years.

 Additionally, some background check agencies may report bankruptcies for a longer period than others.
 It is important to note that even if bankruptcy does not appear on a credit report, the record may still be accessible through court records which are usually obtained during more comprehensive background checks.
 Therefore, it is important to understand that bankruptcies can remain visible on a background check and be taken into consideration when applying for certain jobs or services.